Cotchi666/Cotchi666/README.md

 -I'm Nguyen Ngoc Chien.
 The one who wants to be a DEV in the future.
 <br/>
 -Nice to meet you guys visiting my GitHub.
-Hope u full of energy for a day!!
+Hope you full of energy for a day!!

 ## Things I am passionate about